asfathahamed/EDGE-Components-Hackathon-2019/README.md

 For this application `@types/google-maps`is being used.

+#### Step 3 ( Without installing typings )

+There is also an alternative way to avoiding typing error is by using declare key word as mentioned below,

+  `declare var google: any;`

 #### Step 4 ( How to use the component )

 To use this component you can use *<locate-on-map>* in your any of the parent component.
 And you can follow the attribute section for proving the inputs to the component.
 The component looks as provided below,